Mahdi-Torabi1997/Sanctuary_TakeHome/README.md

 # 3-DOF Planar Manipulator Kinematics Solver

 ### Author: Mahdi Torabi
-This project is part of a take-home assignment of Sanctuary AI interview for solving both **Forward Kinematics** and **Inverse Kinematics** of a 3-link planar manipulator using different analytical and numerical methods.
+This project is part of the take-home assignment of Sanctuary AI interview for solving both **Forward Kinematics** and **Inverse Kinematics** of a 3-link planar manipulator using different analytical and numerical methods.

 ---

-## 📝 Task Overview
+## Tasks Overview

 - **Task 1:** Implement a kinematic model for a planar RRR robot.
 - **Task 2:** Implement the **Forward Kinematics (FK)** function.